arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 - Statistical tests are generally designed for **inference** --- you measure relationships in your sample in order to infer something about the relationships in a larger population.
 Machine learning models are designed for **prediction** and **generalization** --- you build a model on your sample with the intention of predicting outcomes in new data and/or generalizing patterns to new data.
 - Most statistical tests are intended for relatively **small datasets** (no more than a dozen or so variables, and usually no more than hundreds or thousands of observations).
 It's possible to run many classic statistical tests on large datasets, but that's not the use they were designed for.
 Machine learning algorithms, on the other hand, were built for **large and messy data**.
 When you have a lot of variables to analyze and a lot of observations, machine learning may provide solutions that are quicker, more robust, and actually easier to interpret than more traditional statistical tests.

-If you read the list above and thought "I'm still not sure I understand how to tell machine learning from other kinds of statistics", you're not alone; it's a distinction with a lot of grey area.
+If you read the list above and thought "I'm still not sure I understand how to tell machine learning from other kinds of statistics", don't worry; it's a distinction with a lot of grey area.
 As the authors in this [article in Nature Methods](https://www.nature.com/articles/nmeth.4642) note, the boundary between statistics and machine learning is not always clear:

 >Classical statistics and ML vary in computational tractability as the number of variables per subject increases.
 Classical statistical modeling was designed for data with a few dozen input variables and sample sizes that would be considered small to moderate today.
 In this scenario, the model fills in the unobserved aspects of the system.
 However, as the numbers of input variables and possible associations among them increase, the model that captures these relationships becomes more complex.
 Consequently, statistical inferences become less precise and the boundary between statistical and ML approaches becomes hazier.